slimtoolkit/slim/README.md

 `docker-slim build --show-clogs=true --cmd docker-compose.yml --mount $(pwd)/data/:/data/ dslim/container-transform`

 It's used to minify the `container-transform` tool.
 You can get the minified image from [`Docker Hub`](https://hub.docker.com/r/dslim/container-transform.slim/).

-## CURRENT STATE

-It works pretty well with the sample Node.js, Python (2 and 3), Ruby, Java and Golang images (see the sample applications in the `examples` repo).
-PHP support is WIP.
-There's already one PHP example, but more needs to be done to support Apache and Nginx based PHP apps.
-More testing needs to be done to see how it works with other images.

-You can also run `docker-slim` in the `info` mode and it'll generate useful image information including a "reverse engineered" Dockerfile.

-DockerSlim now also generates Seccomp (usable) and AppArmor (WIP, need more testing) profiles for your container.

-Note:

-You don't need Docker 1.10 or above to generate Seccomp profiles, but you do need it if you want to use the generated profiles.

 ## FAQ